projectatomic/atomic-enterprise-training/eap-beta3.md

 the Atomic environment that will manage images "locally".
 Let's take a moment to set that up.

-### Storage for the registry
-The registry stores docker images and metadata.
-If you simply deploy a pod with the registry, it will use an ephemeral volume that is destroyed once the pod exits.
-Any images anyone has built or pushed into the registry would disappear.
-That would be bad.

-What we will do for this demo is use a directory on the master host for persistent storage.
-In production, this directory could be backed by an NFS mount supplied from the HA storage solution of your choice.
-That NFS mount could then be shared between multiple hosts for multiple replicas of the registry to make the registry HA.

-For now we will just show how to specify the directory and leave the NFS configuration as an exercise.
-On the master, as `root`, create the storage directory with:

-    mkdir -p /mnt/registry

 `oadm` again comes to our rescue with a handy installer for the registry.
 As the `root` user, run the following: